jamessouth/polybar-nightlight/README.md

 <p>&nbsp;</p>

 ## Description
-This module provides the user with direct control (via `xrandr`) of their `X` display's gamma output to create a blue light filter/night shift effect.
-It does *not* depend on `redshift`.
-It uses polybar's `ipc` function since there's no need to poll user settings, but I will show a way to do that.
+This module provides a blue light filter/night shift effect for `X` displays.
+It:
+* uses polybar's `ipc` function
+* calls the `xrandr` command to change the gamma output
+* does *not* depend on `redshift`
 Wayland is not currently supported.

 <img alt="clicking through rgb profiles" src="screenshot.gif">
 <p>&nbsp;</p>